Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Main Lemma

 In this final section, we will show that if the coloring produced by $\mathcal{A}'$ is well-behaved and $\phi$ is a phase partition counter with $\zeta$-controlled error, then $\mathcal{A}'$ must have successfully produced a proper coloring of $G$.
 We do this by inductively showing that vertices are \emph{good} according to the following definition.
 In this definition, and all following definitions in this section, we will assume that we are given $(G,\sigma)$ with its corresponding phase counter $\phi$ and parameter $\zeta$ as defined above, we will denote $\widehat{\epsilon}_\zeta$ simply as $\widehat{\epsilon}$. \begin{definition2}[Good Vertices] A vertex $v$ is \emph{good for $S$ during its $r^{th}$ phase} if \end{definition2} Note that in this definition we say $v$ is good with respect to $S$ during phase $r$ rather than $r-1$, because the palette for $v$ used during phase $r$ is $A^{r-1}(v)$.

 \begin{lemma2}[Main Lemma] Let $\zeta>0$, let phase partition counter $\set{\phi_i}_{i=1}^m$ be balanced and have $\zeta$-controlled error with respect to the ordered graph $(G,\sigma)$.
-If the coloring is well-behaved and for all vertex phase pairs $(v,r)$, for all color sets $S$, if $v$ is an $S$-typical vertex, then $v$ is good for $S$ during its $r^{th}$ phase. \end{lemma2}
+Further suppose that $\Delta$ is sufficiently large.
+If the coloring is well-behaved, then for all vertex phase pairs $(v,r)$, for all color sets $S$, if $v$ is an $S$-typical vertex, then $v$ is good for $S$ during its $r^{th}$ phase. \end{lemma2}

 We will prove this lemma by induction on the pairs $(v,r)$ according to the order $\prec$ and by bounding each of the three summands in \Cref{prop:deltatomartingales}.
 The next two propositions relate these terms to the error terms.